 9 am – Breakfast at Dutch Eating Place

 What better place to begin your one day in Philadelphia than in the city’s Reading Terminal Market.
-The market is full of merchants selling sublime soul food, traditional Pennsylvania Dutch fare, and of course authentic Philadelphia cheesesteaks along with other cuisines.
+The market is full of merchants selling Philadelphia foods you have to try, sublime soul food, traditional Pennsylvania Dutch fare, and of course authentic Philadelphia cheesesteaks along with other cuisines.

 As appetizing as that all might sound the best time to go to the Reading Terminal Market is in the morning for breakfast.
 The smell of fresh baked donuts and apple cinnamon french toast fills the market.

 Inside the market there are plenty of places to grab breakfast, but it only makes sense that when in Philadelphia you should be eating breakfast at the best breakfast place in the market- Dutch Eating Place.